As an Amazon Associate I earn from qualifying purchases.

 And if you don’t believe me, I even made a video for you so you can see for yourself exactly what I mean in my instructions.

-If you’re thinking to yourself that actually tackling the yeast bread component of this King Cake is what’s holding you back from making one yourself, give this post a read.
-It’s my Italian anise bread post, which is actually a re-make of the first post I ever made on Fresh April Flours (my grandmother’s Easter pizza), but with better photos, better instructions, and a better lesson about yeast bread.
+If you’re thinking to yourself that actually tackling the yeast bread component of this king cake is what’s holding you back from making one yourself, give my Italian anise bread post a read.
+That post is actually a re-make of the first post I ever made on Fresh April Flours but with better photos, better instructions, and a better lesson about yeast bread.

-You’ll be the talk of the town at work come Fat Tuesday next week!
+You’ll be the talk of the town at work come Fat Tuesday this year!

 If you’re not feeling the icing, you can thin it out and drizzle it on, but I highly suggest keeping it.